MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins.md

     1. Enter the answer in the **Answer** rich-text box.
 This text box supports formatted text, such as bold, underline, and hyperlinks.

-1. To make this FAQ a featured question in the FAQs section of the Bulletins app, toggle **Make it featured** to *Yes*.
+1. To make this FAQ a featured question in the FAQ section of the Bulletins app, toggle **Make it featured** to *Yes*.

 1. If the FAQ is ready for an approver to review it, toggle **Ready for review** to *On*.